-Range: Black carpenter ants live east of the Rocky Mountains in woodlands, forest edges and suburban communities.
+Black carpenter ants live east of the Rocky Mountains in woodlands, forest edges, and suburban communities.

-Fun Fact: Black carpenter ants are actually farmers!
-One of their favorite foods is a dew-like juice produced by smaller insects, called aphids.
+In addition, black carpenter ants are actually farmers.
+One of their favorite foods is a dew-like juice produced by aphids.
 The black carpenter ants will feed and protect aphids in order to eat the sugary dew.